Restaurant marketing: 10 ideas for how to promote your restaurant business

 One of the most important marketing strategies for small restaurants, this is your chance to show off your new restaurant in all its glory.

-As it’s an exercise in PR, opening night guests will be expecting free food and drink, which – provided it achieves what it’s meant to – will more than pay for itself in the long run.
+In ordinary times, opening a restaurant is an exercise in PR.
+On opening night guests will be expecting free food and drink, which – provided it achieves what it’s meant to – will more than pay for itself in the long run.
 Budget for this in the financials section of your business plan.